-The online master’s degree program in criminal justice administration strengthens core leadership abilities and broadens knowledge of the strategies necessary to address rapidly emerging issues in criminal justice systems.
-The degree combines courses in criminal justice and criminology with principles and practices in public management.
+The online master’s degree in criminal justice administration blends courses in criminal justice and criminology with managerial principles and practices in public management.

 The degree prepares you to:

-- Lead and manage in criminal justice systems in democratic societies.
+- Lead and manage in criminal justice systems at the local, state and federal levels.

 - Think critically to solve problems and make decisions that affect short- and long-term outcomes for the institutions you lead.

 - Articulate and apply a set of ethical principles in the criminal justice system that comports with democratic values and respect for human rights.